-The enclosed head is surprisingly large, with 5 feet 9 inches of headroom, a sink and even a pressure shower.
-The standard toilet is a Portapotti but the optional marine toilet with holding tank was installed aboard our test boat.
+The enclosed head is surprisingly large, with 5' 9" of headroom, a sink, and even a pressure shower.
+The standard toilet is a portable MSD.

-There's a 2-foot-8-inch bow platform with anchor roller, a draining rode locker, and a sturdy welded stainless-steel pulpit and rail that extends aft to the helm.
+There's a 2' 8" bow platform with anchor roller, a draining rode locker, and a sturdy welded stainless-steel pulpit and rail that extends aft to the helm.
 All in all, a workmanlike foredeck.

-Power for our Sea test boat was a pair of Volvo Penta 434 Duoprops, and this was an absolutely delightful package.
-The 434s are 4.3-liter (262-cubic-inch) V-6 gas engines that punch out a solid 187 horsepower at the propshaft and, as you can see from the performance chart, the Monterey 286 is no slouch.
-With the hammers all the way down, Sea's radar gun was indicating better than 45 mph and, at a 3,000 rpm cruise, we were still covering 28 miles every 60 minutes.
-These are improved versions of an earlier Volvo Penta engine, now with a balance shaft that minimizes vibration.
+Power for our test boat was a pair of Volvo Penta 434 Duoprops, and this was an absolutely delightful package.
+The 434s are 4.3-liter (262-cubic-inch) V-6 gas engines that punch out a solid 187 horsepower at the propshaft and the Monterey 286 is no slouch.
+With the hammers all the way down, we broke 45 MPH and, at a 3,000 RPM cruise, we were still covering 28 miles every 60 minutes.
 Best of all, they have great low-end torque that popped our test boat onto plane in just 4.1 seconds.
 If you're a waterskiing enthusiast, your only problem with the Monterey 286 will be hanging on for dear life.